MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-run-fabric-item-job.md

 > [!NOTE]
 > Data workflows is powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
 It allows you to define a set of tasks, called operators, that can be combined into directed acyclic graphs (DAGs) to represent data pipelines.

 This tutorial provides a detailed guide on integrating Microsoft Fabric items, such as Data Factory Pipelines and Notebooks, within Apache Airflow DAGs.
-It walks you through how to set up and execute Microsoft Fabric jobs by using Fabric managed storage in Data workflows and Apache Airflow plugin, leveraging the power of both platforms to create robust, scalable data workflows.
+It walks you through how to set up and execute Microsoft Fabric jobs by using Fabric managed storage in Data workflows and the Apache Airflow plugin, applying the power of both platforms to create robust, scalable data workflows.

 ## Prerequisites